 Knowing the average sales cycle for your business makes it easier for you to choose between contextual ads and search ads.
 While search ads are more immediate and direct, but contextual ads can increase familiarity faster.

 But you must always keep in mind that the content of the page determines the relevancy of your contextual ads.
 Without good content, your ads won’t be too compelling, either.

 Specificity or Generality?

-In the end, search ads are the right choice if you want to advertise a specific product, service, or Web site and want immediate results.
-Contextual ads are excellent if you want to advertise your brand or company as a whole, increase brand awareness, and generate a steady stream of traffic by building familiarity over time.
+If you want to advertise a specific product, service, or website and expect fast results, search ads are for you.
+Contextual ads are excellent if you want to increase brand awareness and generate a steady stream of traffic by building familiarity over time.